-I also find in Genesis an order of creation, that is the things created in successive days, as being somewhat consistent with the order in which came to be as observed by Darwin and the educators who include evolution in our present science curricula.
+I also find in the first chapter of Genesis an order of creation which still fits our scientific knowledge.
+The things created in successive days, are somewhat consistent with the order in which they came to be as was recorded by Darwin in the "Voyage of the Beagle."